ktye-UF/autocolorization/README.md

 #### Train

 ## 1. link your training dataset directory to the following path:

 ```
-ln -s $Imagenet data/imagenet
+ln -s $your_data_path data/imagenet
 ```

 ## 2. create the list of paths of training data: